 - See our Maps page for additional resources.

-- The RAF opened an airfield here in April, 1941.
+- The RAF opened an airfield here on the heath east of the village in April, 1941.
 It was initially a relief landing field.
 It was closed in April, 1943 to relay the runway and reopened in January, 1944.

 - The USAAF started using the field in February, 1944 and left in April, 1945.